Language Models Don't Know What You Want: Evaluating Personalization in Deep Research Needs Real Users: Limitations

 We also note that our \mm{} judge experiments cannot cover all parameter configurations (\cref{subsection:simulation_results}); although we follow best practices in prompt engineering \cite{Schulhoff2024ThePR}---such as adding few-shot examples and giving clear definitions for each metric---perhaps there is another prompt and \mm{} judge that leads to higher accuracy.
 In Appendix~\ref{appendix:simulation}, we show that changing the number of few-shot examples does not largely improve \mm{} prediction accuracy, meaning that it may escape off-the-self models, but could be attainable by training reward models on more data \cite{Liu2024RMBenchBR}.

-Lastly, steps in \model{} can be slow---profile generation takes $3$ minutes and report generation takes $5$ minutes---which can hamper user experience \cite{Shneiderman1984ResponseTA}.
-While still faster than some commercial \dr{} systems (e.g., OpenAI \dr{} took 8 hours for 10 queries), improving efficiency would make \model{} more useful.
-To alleviate delays, we let users view jokes, fun facts, a Chrome Dinosaur Game, and execution progress in our interface (Appendix~\ref{appendix:interface}), which many participants enjoyed.
+\model{} can be slow---generating profiles takes $3$ minutes and reports take $5$ minutes---which can harm user experience \cite{Shneiderman1984ResponseTA}.
+While faster than some commercial \dr{} tools (e.g., OpenAI \dr{} took 8 hours for 10 queries), improving efficiency would make \model{} more useful.
+To manage delays, we let users view jokes, fun facts, a Chrome Dino Game,\footnote{https://nbalepur.github.io/ai2-trex-runner/} and execution progress in our interface (Appendix~\ref{appendix:interface}), which many users enjoyed.
 Future work can focus on reducing latency with smaller, efficient models \cite{Gou2020KnowledgeDA} or better using other waiting time, like pre-computing reports while users spend time customizing actions.